-Nursing offers the Traditional and Bachelor of Science Degree Programs in Nursing, which are fully accredited by the Accreditation Commission for Education in Nursing (ACEN), 3343 Peachtree Road, NE, Suite 850 Atlanta, GA 30326 (404) 975-5000; Fax: (404) 975-5020 and approved by the Virginia Board of Nursing, Perimeter Center, 9960 Maryland Drive, Suite 300, Henrico, VA 23233-1463 (804) 367-4515.
-The traditional track can be completed in two academic years and a summer session.
-Qualified LPNs can complete the nursing courses within three semesters.
-The Bachelor of Science (BSN) degree is designed as an upper-level program for individuals who have associate degrees or diplomas in nursing, a second degree BSN track for individuals who possess a non-nursing baccalaureate degree, or for qualified licensed practical nurses desiring the BSN.
+Nursing offers the Traditional and Bachelor of Science Degree Programs in Nursing, which are fully accredited by the Accreditation Commission for Education in Nursing (ACEN), 3343 Peachtree Road, NE, Suite 850 Atlanta, GA 30326 (404) 975-5000; Fax: (404) 975-5020 and approved by the Virginia Board of Nursing, Perimeter Center, 9960 Maryland Drive, Suite 300, Henrico, VA 23233-1463 (804) 367- 4515.
+The traditional track can be completed in five (5) semesters.
+The Bachelor of Science (BSN) degree is designed as an upper-level program for individuals who have associate degrees or diplomas in nursing.

 Graduates are prepared as generalists in the practice of professional nursing.
 Upon graduation from the pre-licensure programs, individuals are eligible to take the National Council Licensing Examination (NCLEX-RN) for Registered Nurses.